T

 museum

-Showcases the rich cultural diversity of Vietnam's 54 ethnic groups through fascinating exhibits and an impressive outdoor village.
+An excellent museum showcasing the rich diversity of Vietnam's 54 ethnic groups through artifacts, traditional houses, and informative exhibits.
+The outdoor exhibition area is particularly engaging.

-• Consider renting an audio guide for deeper insights.
+• Consider getting a guide for deeper insights.

 4. Evening